Brothers in Arms (album): Accolades

+Brothers in Arms won Best British Album at the 1987 Brit Awards (in a first-time occurrence, it had actually been nominated for Best Album a year earlier at the 1986 Brit Awards but lost out to Phil Collins' No Jacket Required, before being nominated again the following year due to its chart longevity).

-In 1986 Brothers in Arms won a Grammy Award for Best Engineered Album, Non-Classical, while the 20th Anniversary Edition won another Grammy in 2006 for Best Surround Sound Album, and also won Best British Album at the 1987 Brit Awards.
+Also in 1986, the album won a Grammy Award for Best Engineered Album, Non-Classical, while the 20th Anniversary Edition won another Grammy in 2006 for Best Surround Sound Album.

 In 2000, Q magazine placed the album at number 51 in its list of the 100 Greatest British Albums Ever.
 In 2003, the album ranked number 351 on Rolling Stone magazine's list of the "500 Greatest Albums of All Time", and number 352 in a 2012 revised list, and number 418 in the 2020 revision.
 The album was also included in the book 1001 Albums You Must Hear Before You Die.

 In November 2006 the results of a national poll conducted by the public of Australia revealed their top 100 favourite albums.
 Brothers in Arms came in at number 64 (see "My Favourite Album").
 Brothers in Arms is ranked number three in the best albums of 1985 and number 31 in the best albums of the 1980s.

 As of July 2016 Brothers in Arms is the eighth-best-selling album of all-time in the UK.
-It is also the third-best-selling album of all-time in Australia, and the 18th-best-selling album of all-time in France.
-In the Netherlands, the album used to hold the record for longest run ever on the Dutch Album chart with 269 weeks (non-consecutive) but lost it to Adele's 21 in 2016.
+In the Netherlands, the album held the record for longest run ever on the Dutch Album chart with 269 weeks (non-consecutive) but was surpassed by Adele's album 21 in 2016.

-British music journalist Robert Sandall wrote: